albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 ### Require password for sudo

-For **sudo purposes**, we’ll request the password for the Service Accounts.
+For **sudo purposes**, we request the password for the Service Accounts.

 Create a new file `/etc/sudoers.d/<Service Account Group>`: